molepigeon/think-2406-lab/1_getting_started/1_cluster.md

 Before you start, you need the following resources and information:

 * **An IBM Cloud account**.
-If you do not have one, contact one of the instructors to get a rpomotional code that you can apply in your account to complete the lab.
+If you do not have one, contact one of the instructors to get a promotional code that you can apply in your account to complete the lab.

 * Access to an IBM Cloud Lab account which contains **pre-provisioned clusters**.
 Each lab attendee will be granted access to one cluster to complete this lab.